unfoldadmin/django-unfold/docs/configuration/modeladmin.md

     # Position horizontal scrollbar in changelist at the top
     list_horizontal_scrollbar_top = False

-    # Dsable select all action in changelist
+    # Disable select all action in changelist
     list_disable_select_all = False

     # Custom actions